Burundian Civil War: Background

 The last of the coups was in 1987 and installed Tutsi officer Pierre Buyoya.
 Buyoya attempted to institute a number of reforms to ease state control over media and attempted to facilitate a national dialogue.
 Instead of helping the problem, these reforms instead served to inflame ethnic tensions as hope grew among the Hutu population that the Tutsi monopoly was at an end.
 Local revolts subsequently took place by Hutu peasants against several Tutsi leaders in northern Burundi; these Hutu militias killed hundreds of Tutsi families in the process.
 When the army came to quell the uprising, they in turn killed thousands of Hutu, leading to an estimated death toll of between 5,000 and 50,000.
 A low-level insurgency developed, and the first Hutu rebel groups were formed.
 Most notable among these were Party for the Liberation of the Hutu People – National Forces of Liberation (Parti pour la libération du peuple Hutu – Forces nationales de libération, PALIPEHUTU-FNL) and National Liberation Front (Front de libération nationale, FROLINA) which had been active from the 1980s.
-Of the two, PALIPEHUTU-FNL much more powerful than FROLINA, but also suffered from more internal divisions.
+Of the two, PALIPEHUTU-FNL was much more powerful than FROLINA, but also suffered from more internal divisions.
 When a democratic transition began in Burundi in the early 1990s, the historical core leadership of PALIPEHUTU decided to cooperate with the Hutu-dominated Front for Democracy in Burundi (Front pour la démocratie au Burundi, FRODEBU) party and to peacefully participate in politics.
 Radical members of PALIPEHUTU-FNL disagreed with this decision.
 In contrast, FROLINA was firmly unified under the command of Joseph Karumba, but always remained a rather weak and marginal group.